vals-productions/sqlighter/README.md

 So you can save your time on conversion setup and skip to the Project configuration.

-But just in case...
-SQLighterDb.java and SQLighterRs.java normally are to be converted into iOS to become  SQLighterDb.h, SQLighterDb.m and SQLighterRs.h, SQLighterRs.m.
+But just in case you decide to dios so...
+SQLighterDb.java and SQLighterRs.java are to be converted into iOS to become SQLighterDb.h, SQLighterDb.m and SQLighterRs.h, SQLighterRs.m.

 Conversion should be done with the use of --prefixes <file with prefix configs> j2objc switch to prevent adding java package prefix to class names.
 Sample file is below.